IKImageSizeKit

 For a vertical Shorts cover frame, plan around a 9:16 canvas such as 1080 x 1920 pixels.
 This is a practical creator workflow size, not the same thing as YouTube's standard custom thumbnail recommendation for long-form videos.

 For regular YouTube custom thumbnails, the current official recommendation is 3840 x 2160 pixels with a 16:9 aspect ratio.
-For Shorts, YouTube says creators cannot upload a custom thumbnail in the same way they can for long-form videos; they select a frame from the Short for certain placements.
+For Shorts, YouTube announced new thumbnail controls in July 2026: YouTube Partner Program creators can start uploading custom thumbnails for Shorts, the feature will expand over time, desktop can show suggested frames, and mobile can still let creators pick a frame from the video.

 If your video is a standard long-form upload, use the YouTube thumbnail size checker.
 If you are planning the visual frame inside a vertical Short, use the 9:16 table below.